wenhuchen/TheoremQA/README.md

 - theoremqa_test.json: this file contains all the annotated question-answer pairs.
 - theoremqa_visual_subset_test.json: this file contains the subset of visual questions if you want to specifically test that.
 - all_theorems.json: this file contains the textual description of all the theorems being covered.
-- error_analysis/*: this folder contains the error analysis results on the 200 question subset.
+- error_analysis/*: this folder contains the error analysis results on the 180-question subset.
-- solutions/*: this folder contains solutions for roughly 200 questions, which correspond to the problems used in error_analysis/
+- solutions/*: this folder contains solutions for roughly 180 questions, which correspond to the problems used in error_analysis/
 - outputs/\*.json.corrected: this folder contains all the model outputs.

-Visualize the GPT-4 output in https://github.com/wenhuchen/TheoremQA/blob/main/visualize.ipynb.
+Visualize the GPT-4 output at https://github.com/wenhuchen/TheoremQA/blob/main/visualize.ipynb.

 ## Running Instruction